PhilDay-CT/cheriot-demos/configuration_broker/README.md

 This avoids any timing issues during system startup.

 In the demo new values are provided as serialised JSON strings, with each item coming from a specific topic from a (not included) MQTT Broker.
-The Provider is in effect a simply an authorised mapping between the topics and configuration items.
+The Provider is in effect simply an authorised mapping between the topics and configuration items.
 The Parser and Consumers contain code which is specific to each item.
 The Broker is agnostic to the details of configuration items, and has no prior knowledge of which items exist.